joswald-khs/FRQs/README.md

 # FRQs
-A repository of FRQ questions
+A repository of FRQ questions as BlueJ projects with JUnit tests.